Valletta – The capital city of Malta

 Valletta is a fortified city found on a peninsula, surrounded by two harbours.
-One harbour, the Grand Harbour, faces The Three cities (Vittoriosa, Senglea and Cospicua), the second harbour faces the Manoel Island and Sliema.
+One harbour, the Grand Harbour, faces The Three Cities (Vittoriosa, Senglea and Cospicua), the second harbour faces the Manoel Island and Sliema.
 In 1565, The Knights of St. John brought together respected European military engineers of the time, to create a city with a uniform grid within the fortified and bastioned city walls.
 Since then, the city has lived through many rebuilding projects.
-The city was created as an ideal creation of the late Renaissance, including the urban planning which was inspired from the neoplatonic principles.
+The city was created as ideal creation of the late Renaissance, including urban planning which was inspired by the Neoplatonic principles.

-The city took on severe damage during World War 2, yet, most of the original monuments are currently intact or have been restored to its original state.
+The city took on severe damage during World War 2, yet, most of the original monuments are currently intact or have been restored to their original state.
 Valletta contains monuments of civil, artistic, religious and military nature.
 The whole city also has an entire underground system of tunnels which it is set on.
-These tunnels were used as shelters during war time.
-Today, there are special scheduled tours which one can sign up for to experience what lies beneath the capital.
+These tunnels were used as shelters during wartime.
+Today, there are specially scheduled tours that one can sign up for to experience what lies beneath the capital.

 One thing you will notice is the presence of the traditional Maltese balconies on the older buildings.
 Across the island, you can notice the brightly coloured balconies which face the roads.
-Unfortunately, there are less and less of such buildings with these balconies, however in Valletta you are pretty much surrounded by them.
-It is in Valletta were these balconies first manifested, in the late 17th century and the style was influenced by the Baroque movement.
+Unfortunately, there are few buildings with these balconies, however, in Valletta, you are pretty much surrounded by them.
+It is in Valletta where these balconies first manifested, in the late 17th century and the style was influenced by the Baroque movement.

 Layout of Valletta

-Getting to Valletta, there are two options; on the road; by bus or car or on water by boat.
-Depending which means of transport you choose, you get the see the city from a different viewpoint.
-Cars and buses are the most popular, however my favourite way is by boat.
+Getting to Valletta, there are two options; on the road; by bus or car, or on the water by boat.
+Depending on which means of transport you choose, you get the see the city from a different viewpoint.
+Cars and buses are the most popular, however, my favourite way is by boat.
 There are ferries from Sliema to Valletta and from The Three Cities to Valletta every 15 minutes, which are both fast and are a truly beautiful means of transport.
 You get to enjoy viewing Valletta from one of the harbours, as well as seeing Manoel Island (if you are on the Sliema ferry), which is a rare sight unless you are standing on the bastions of Valletta.
-Finally, you get the enjoy to beautiful deep shades of the Mediterranean Sea with a fresh sea breeze.
+Finally, you get to enjoy to the beautiful deep shades of the Mediterranean Sea with a fresh sea breeze.

-Valletta is mainly a city which needs to be explored by foot.
+Valletta is mainly a city that needs to be explored on foot.
 There are many roads, some wide, others narrow.
-The main layout of the city, in terms of roads are by 5 roads.
-Republic street is the main road which you face when entering the city from the main entrance.
+The main layout of the city, in terms of roads, is by 5 roads.
+Republic Street is the main road which you face when entering the city from the main entrance.
 To the right, is Merchant street, followed by St. Paul’s street.
 To the left of Republic street, is Strait Street, followed by Old Bakery Street.

 Sites to visit in Floriana